oracle-livelabs/multicloud/weblogic-toolkit-ui/deploy-ingress/deploy-ingress.md

 In this task, we install the *Ingress Controller*.

+1. Copy and paste the following command in the terminal to update the helm version and verify it.
+    ```bash
+    <copy>curl -fsSL -o get_helm.sh https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3
+    chmod 700 get_helm.sh
+    ./get_helm.sh
+    helm version</copy>
+    ```

-1. Click *Ingress Controller*.
+2. Click *Ingress Controller*.
 You can see some pre-filled values, let it remain the same and click *Install Ingress Controller*.
     ![Install Ingress Controller](images/install-ingress-controller.png)
     > **For your information only:**<br>
     > This successfully install the *traefik-operator* ingress controller to Kubernetes namespace *traefik-ns*.

-2. Once you see *Ingress Controller Installation Complete*, click *Ok*.
+3. Once you see *Ingress Controller Installation Complete*, click *Ok*.
     ![Ingress Controller Installed](images/ingress-controller-installed.png)